Skip to Content

 Chihuly Garden and Glass

-One of the most unique and beautiful museums that I’ve visited is the Chihuly Garden and Glass, also located in Seattle Center.
-Partially indoors and partially outdoors, this museum features gorgeous glass sculptures.
+One of the most unique and beautiful museums I’ve visited is the Chihuly Garden and Glass, also located in Seattle Center.
+This museum features gorgeous glass sculptures, both indoors and outdoors.

 If you are planning a trip to Chihuly Garden and Glass, I’d recommend visiting with older kids.
 Younger kids may not understand the museum or appreciate the exhibits.

 The Chihuly Garden and Glass Museum isn’t too large, so you can definitely combine a visit there with another of the Seattle Center attractions.
-On our visit, we visited the Space Needle first thing in the morning and then went next door to the Garden and Glass.
+We visited the Space Needle first thing in the morning and then went next door to the Garden and Glass.

 Reservations are currently required.